-HEALTH OPERATIONAL CONVERSION UNIT Health Operational Conversion Unit (HOCU) prepares health professionals to provide care in the operational environment including non-permissive, war fighting settings.
-Predominantly serving the Air Force we also provide training to navy, army and international partners.
-HOCU provides 20 iterations of seven different courses to approximately 300 students per year.
-Courses include strategic and tactical Aeromedical Evacuation, trauma management, operational health support, health management, health operations and high acuity transfer.
+HEALTH OPERATIONAL CONVERSION UNIT Health Operational Conversion Unit (Health OCU) is a dedicated training unit in the preparation of health professionals for the provision of care in operational environments.
+This training is delivered through the conduct of medical conversion courses that cover a range of essential topics, including tactical, strategic and critical care aeromedical evacuation, trauma management, operational health support, health management, health operations and high consequence assurance training.
+By offering comprehensive training in these crucial areas, Health OCU equips its students with the knowledge and skills necessary to effectively deliver healthcare services in challenging and high-risk operational circumstances across Air Force, Navy, Army and our international partners.
 AIR COMBAT GROUP AIR COMBAT GROUP (ACG) is one of the largest Force Element Groups in the ADF, with more than 2,000 personnel across three wings, comprising nine squadrons.
 The group operates the F-35A Lightning II, EA-18G Growler, F/A-18F Super Hornet, Hawk 127 Lead-In Fighter and Pilatus PC-21, as well as maintaining the Combat Control Team capability.
-ACG units are located at RAAF Bases Amberley, Pearce, Tindal and Williamtown, where the Headquarters is also located.
-There is a detachment of HQACG personnel at Amberley who are co-located with Headquarters No.82 Wing and perform engineering and fleet management, logistics, training support, and maintenance training activities to support 82WG operations.
+ACG units are located at RAAF Bases Amberley, Pearce, Tindal and Williamtown, where the Headquarters (HQ) is also located.
+There is a detachment of HQ ACG personnel at Amberley who are co-located with Headquarters No.82 Wing and perform engineering and fleet management, logistics, training support, and maintenance training activities to support 82WG operations.